Baschdl/claassenlab.github.io/_pages/positions.md

 ---

-Please refer to [this page](https://uni-tuebingen.de/forschung/forschungsschwerpunkte/exzellenzcluster-maschinelles-lernen/home/stellenangebote/) for open positions in our lab.
+Please refer to [website of the University of Tübingen](https://uni-tuebingen.de/en/research/core-research/cluster-of-excellence-machine-learning/home/open-positions/) for open positions in our lab.